Altif123/AWP-Assignment-1/README.md

 You will also need the following

 -A mysql database connection.
 Xampp is easiest to use.

+-Or you could simply use the command `> docker-compose up` , docker will need to be installed first.

 Then you will need to run the following commands in the terminal to install the project